Kuwait Visa Fee, How to Apply & Eligibility Process

 - Eligibility: Requires a Kuwaiti company sponsor.

-- Documents: Invitation letter from the company, proof of business purpose, passport copy, photos.
+- Documents: Invitation letter from the company, proof of business purpose, passport copy, and photos.

 - Processing Time: 5–10 business days.